aquanetwork/aquachain/README.md

   * Always `gofmt -w -l -s` before commiting.
 If you forget, adding a simple 'gofmt -w -l -s' commit works.
-  * `AQUAPATH=$(go env GOPATH)/src/gitlab.com/aquachain/aquachain` in
-    ~/.bashrc, this saves time.
-Work in $AQUAPATH, and use `git branch` to navigate git forks (`git remote add fork git@github.com:user/aquachain.git`), this prevents having to change import paths.
-  * Before making a pull request, try `make test` to run all tests.
+  * Before making a merge request, try `make test` to run all tests.
 If any tests pass, the PR can not be merged into the master branch.
-  * Rebase: Don't `git pull`, use `git pull -r` or `git rebase -i master` from your branch
+  * Rebase: Don't `git pull` to update your branch. instead, from your branch, type `git rebase -i master` and resolve any conflicts (do this often and there wont be any!)
-  * Squash same-file similar commits if possible
   * Prefix commit message with package name, such as "core: fix blockchain"